duyguakcan/Number-Guess-Game/README.md

   Result => +2 (because 2 digits at right place), -1 (because 1 digit which is '4' exists but at wrong place)

 3- If a person guesses right, then it is win condition.

+## Might be interesting for you:

+1- When computer is guessing, it uses genetic algorithm to create new guess.
+It takes around 30-40 guesses